 Despite appearances, this breeding strategy of the emperor penguin does make sense.
 Emperors are large birds, twice the weight of the next biggest penguin, the king, and so are able to survive the winter fast and the extreme cold temperatures endured at this time.

 The chicks are very large too compared to other penguin species, if they were reared in the summer, they would have to be left to fend for themselves at a time of the year when food supply is reducing.
 As the chicks food requirement is very high, this would cause major problems.

-With this breeding strategy, the penguin chicks become independent during the height of the summer food supply giving them time to grow and fatten up for the following winter.
+This breeding strategy means the penguin chicks are born early and become independent during the height of the abundant summer food supply giving them time to grow and fatten up for the following winter.

 Emperors are preyed upon by Killer Whales, Leopard Seals, and the Giant Petrel.
 The most dangerous predator is the Leopard Seal that can eat about 15 penguins a day though they usually only catch the weak or the very sick.
 Healthy penguins can usually out-swim a Leopard Seal.

 There were estimated to be around 238,000 breeding pairs of emperor penguins in the world in 2009.
 Taking into consideration the non-breeder ratio as well this translates into about 595,000 adult birds.
 Emperor penguins reach breeding age at 4 years and can live to be 20.

 Of all animals on earth, the Emperor Penguin has a claim on being one that endures some of the most extreme conditions.
 To do this they have many adaptations that can be categorized as follows: